 Bartholin Abscess: What you should know?

-What is Bartholin Abscess?
+What causes a Bartholin Abscess?

 Symptoms of Bartholin Abscess

-Treatment for Bartholin Abscess
+Treatment of Bartholin Abscess

 Generally, Bartholin abscess/cyst is removed through a treatment called drainage, where a surgeon will use local anaesthesia to numb the affected area and do an incision to place a catheter- a small rubber tube to drain out the fluid.
 This catheter will be left inside for up to 6 weeks to drain out all of the fluid inside the abscess, which will fall out by itself or the doctor may remove the catheter after the period.